Peter-32/spark-sort-by-word-length/README.md

-spark sort by word length
+Spark Sort By Word Length
 ==========================

-"spark sort by word length" will take a text file and sort it by word length.
+"Spark Sort By Word Length" will take a text file and sort it by word length.
+Spark executes on data in memory and runs 100 times faster than Impala when in memory and 10 times faster when writing to the disk.